Linguistic monogenesis and polygenesis: Monogenesis

-The monogenetic theory points to a single origin of all of the world's languages and it is the most accepted theory.
-It states that all current languages have formed through language change from a single tongue that gradually differentiated into unintelligible languages.
+The monogenetic theory posits a single origin of all of the world's oral languages.
+It states that all current languages have formed through language change from a single tongue that gradually differentiated into mutually unintelligible languages.
 The first scholar to publish this theory was Alfredo Trombetti, in the book L'Unità d'origine del linguaggio, published in 1905.
 More recently, Joseph Greenberg and Merritt Ruhlen, proponents of monogenesis, argue that in modern languages there is sufficient evidence to reconstruct part of the original language (called Proto-World or Proto-Sapiens).
 However, this claim has been highly controversial and the reconstructions made by Ruhlen are often discredited by mainstream linguists.

 Some studies seemed to correlate genetic and phonemic diversity, but this approach has been criticized thoroughly.

 Some proponents of monogenesis are Alfredo Trombetti, Joseph Greenberg, Harold C. Fleming, Merritt Ruhlen and John Bengtson.

 History

-The first serious scientific attempt to establish the reality of monogenesis was that of Alfredo Trombetti, in his book L'unità d'origine del linguaggio, published in 1905.
+The first serious scientific attempt to establish monogenesis was that of Alfredo Trombetti, in his book L'unità d'origine del linguaggio, published in 1905.
 Trombetti estimated that the common ancestor of existing languages had been spoken between 100,000 and 200,000 years ago.

 In the 1950s, Morris Swadesh was one of the most important supporters of monogenesis.
 He created two controversial methods based on previous ideas, namely lexicostatistics and glottochronology.

 In the second half of the 20th century, Joseph Greenberg produced a series of controversial large-scale classifications of the world's languages.
 Although Greenberg did not produce an explicit argument for monogenesis, all of his classification work was geared toward this end.
 As he stated, "The ultimate goal is a comprehensive classification of what is very likely a single language family."

 Polygenesis

 Polygenesis points to a multiple origin of human languages.
 According to this hypothesis, languages evolved as several lineages independent of one another.

 Modern investigation about creole languages demonstrated that with an appropriate linguistic input or pidgin, children develop a language with stable and defined grammar in one generation.
 Creole languages descend from pidgins.
 Another example is Nicaraguan Sign Language, created from isolated signs that did not form a set of stable rules, and thus did not then constitute an authentic language.

 Polygenesis is not to be confused with the wave theory, originally propounded by Johannes Schmidt.

-Some proponents of polygenesis are David A. Freedman, William Shi-Yuan Wang, Cristophe Coupé, and Jean-Marie Hombert.
+Some proponents of polygenesis are David A. Freedman, William Shi-Yuan Wang, Christophe Coupé, and Jean-Marie Hombert.